olivetha/web_project_around/README.md

 ## Access the Page

-You can explore the captivating landscapes of the United States by visiting our "EUA Afora" page.
+You can explore the captivating landscapes of the United States by visiting our "US Around" page.
 Just click [here](https://olivetha.github.io/web_project_around/).

 ## How to Contribute